 Have you noticed that in some circles, missing several hours of sleep a night is considered a badge of honor while sleeping the full, recommended 8 hours is seen as a weakness?
 This thinking is completely backward.

 Why are so many people walking around completely exhausted?
-For most people, the problem isn’t that they’re too busy, it’s that they just need to turn off the TV, put down the phone, and close their eyes.
+For most people, the concern isn’t that they’re too busy, it’s that they just need to turn off the TV, put down the phone, and close their eyes.
 In fact, trying to fall asleep with the TV or other gadgets on will only derail your body’s natural circadian rhythm.

 Just put away the smartphone and go to bed.
 Make your sleeping space as dark as possible.
 If that’s not feasible, try wearing a sleep mask.
 It’s a great strategy for blocking out light.
 And, just as you’ve always heard, aim for about 8 hours of sleep every night.